 Instructions

-• Add the milk/butter mixture that you warmed earlier and blend by hand until combined.
+- Add the milk/cream/butter mixture that you warmed earlier a little bit at a time and blend by hand until combined.

 I prefer mine to be on the thinner side at this point, because my potatoes always seem to sit for a while waiting for everything else to be ready.
 By the time you are ready to eat them, they will firm up a bit and be perfect.
 (Remember though, that it is easier to add more liquid in the end then to try and firm them up if they become too runny)